jroske1120/Readio-solo-app/README.md

-# Prime Project
+# Joel Roske Solo Project - Readio

+_Duration: 2 Week Sprint_

-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This is Joel Roske's full stack classroom reading application incorporating Redux/Sagas, PostgreSQL, Material UI, and Google Books' API.
+A full list of dependencies can be found in `package.json`.

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Download (Don't Clone) This Repository

-* Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-* Unzip the project and start with the code in that folder.
-* Create a new GitHub project and push this code to the new repository.

 ## Prerequisites